 Furthermore, it has now been proven that dependence between risks increases in periods of crisis, namely in periods for which historical data is less available.
 The current financial crisis offers an example of lack of diversification among different risk types.
 When the crisis triggered a series of simultaneous events, it actually underscored that a contagion effect can cause multiple events previously thought to be independent.
-To gain a better understanding of and anticipate possible of diversification." concomitance between events, stanapproaches are insufficient.
-Precise assessments of these correlations of extreme risks must however be conducted.
+To concomitance between events, standard gain a better unders-"The financial crisis underlines the importance tanding of and anticipate possible of diversification."